muesli/ircflu/README.md

 GitHub (on /github) & GitLab (on /gitlab) web-hook calls which are triggered by a commit to your git repository. ircflu will in turn notify you on IRC.

-It also features a simplistic authentication system (!auth), supports aliases for commands (!alias) and executing external applications (!exec), forwarding their output to IRC.
+It comes with a simplistic authentication system (!auth), supports aliases for commands (!alias) and executing external applications (!exec), forwarding their output to IRC.

 More soon!